 On-campus employment is work that takes place at the campus of the college or university where you’re currently studying.
 Active F-1 students may apply for on-campus employment up to 30 days before the start of classes.

 Before starting an on-campus job, you must be authorized to do so.
-You can gain authorization by meeting with your institution’s Designated School Official (DSO) and getting a letter from them, certifying that your new job qualifies as on-campus employment.
+You can gain authorization by meeting with your institution’s Designated School Official (or DSO) and getting a letter from them which certifies that your new job qualifies as on-campus employment.

 Off-Campus Work

 Off-campus employment is work that takes place outside of your institution’s campus.
-Before starting any work, this work must also be authorized by the DSO at your college or university.
+This work must also be authorized by the DSO at your college or university before you start your new job.

-Off-campus work is only available to F-1 students who:
+Off-campus work is only available to F-1 students who meet all the following criteria:

 • Have completed at least one full academic year of their program

-• Are seeking jobs which are related to their area of study, and
+• Are seeking jobs which are related to their area of study

-• Are eligible for either CPT or OPT (see below for more on this!)
+• Are eligible for either CPT (Curricular Practical Training) or OPT (Optional Practical Training)

 Note: In special cases, students who have an economic hardship may qualify for off-campus work under the Department of Homeland Security’s (DHS) emergent circumstances condition.

 International students enrolled full-time with valid F-1 status can generally work on or off campus for up to 20 hours per week when classes are in session, and full-time when classes are not in session.
-Depending on whether you’re working under CPT vs OPT, these hours may vary.
+Depending on whether you’re working under CPT vs OPT, the number of hours may vary.

-Before you apply for a job on or off campus, you must contact your institution’s DSO.
-They’ll let you know if you’re eligible, suggest opportunities, and share information you’ll need to apply for a Social Security Number
+Before you apply for any job, you must contact your institution’s DSO.
+They’ll let you know if you’re eligible to apply, suggest job opportunities, and share information you’ll need before applying for a Social Security Number.

-Discover how to choose where to study in the US on our blog.
+Discover how to choose where to study in the US.

 Curricular Practical Training (CPT)